Our volunteers receive training in anti-oppressive practices, advocacy skills, confidentiality and Dalhousie's many policies.

 At Dalhousie University, the Senate Discipline Committee (SDC) has jurisdiction over discipline matters.
 The SDC conducts hearings to determine first if an academic offence or breach of the code of conduct has occurred.
 Second, the SDC decides what an appropriate penalty would be if they deem an offence or breach to have occurred.

 The SDC examines matters of alleged academic dishonesty and infringements of the University Code of Conduct.
 The procedure for each class of allegations differs.
 A case of plagiarism will look differently than a case about discrimination.
-For more information, please refer to the terms of reference for the SDC, or the procedure for Code of Conduct allegations.
+For more information, please refer to the terms of reference for the SDC, or the Code of Student Conduct.
 You can also contact DSAS and talk to a peer.

 Academic offences or irregularities like plagiarism, improper citation, unauthorized collaboration, cheating during an exam or writing an exam or test for someone else, are serious.
 The penalties available to the SDC for these types of offences range from written warnings to expulsion.
 DSAS strives to do its best to confidentially represent students alleged to have committed these types of offences.
 Still, it’s best to avoid allegations in the first place.
 To do so make sure you review Dalhousie's policies on academic dishonesty and plagiarism.